 Aurélie Carlier receives Athena Award

 Aurélie Carlier (MERLN) receives an Athena Award from the Dutch Research Council (NWO).
-This award is for exceptional female researchers who serve as role models through their successful scientific careers.
+This award is for exceptional female researchers who are role models through their successful scientific careers.
 Each year, a maximum of two researchers win the Athena Award, each receiving €50,000 in prize money for their research.

 Dr Aurélie Carlier conducts research in the field of computational biology within MERLN at the Faculty of Health, Medicine and Life Sciences.
 The NWO committee states that Aurélie is a young and dynamic role model and that her efforts in diversity and inclusion initiatives go above and beyond.
 She has obtained an impressive number of grants and produced numerous scientific publications.